Presented for sale by Phil Barber, Post Office Box 8694, Boston, Mass. 02114-0036 Telephone (617) 492-4653

 About This Catalog

 All leaves in this catalog are unconditionally guaranteed to be genuine and correctly described and attributed.
-Each leaf comes with a complete written identification, specifying complete bibliographical data (author, title, date and place of writing or of printing and printer) plus all other relevant descriptive and historical information.
+Each leaf comes with a written identification, certifying authenticity and specifying complete bibliographical data (author, title, date and place of writing or of printing and printer), plus other relevant descriptive and historical information, plus attribution to standard reference works as applicable.

 No complete Bibles were vandalized to obtain these fine leaves.
 Rather, signatures or individual pages were rescued from books that were incomplete, or otherwise defective, in accordance with the generally accepted principles of the antiquarian book trade, which state " if a book is already incomplete, it is considered acceptable to remove and sell parts of the book."
 Edwin V. Glaser, quoted in A B Bookman's Weekly.